Sv443-Network/SvCoreLib/docs.md

 <!-- #SECTION File System -->
 ## Errors
-This subsection, accessed with `scl.Errors`, contains all of SCL's custom error classes.
+This class namespace, accessed with `scl.Errors`, contains all of SCL's custom error classes.
 They are used by SCL but feel free to also use these.
 The classes have to be constructed with the `new` keyword.
 Also, all of these classes inherit from [JavaScript's `Error` class.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error)